Skip to Main Content

 Where the Wine List Does More Than Accompany the Food

 Collins Street has always been Melbourne's most formally dressed dining corridor, a strip where expense-account lunches and pre-theatre dinners have historically set the tempo.
 In the last decade, though, a quieter shift has taken hold: wine-forward restaurants have started occupying spaces that once belonged to conventional fine-dining formats.
 The premise is that the sommelier and the kitchen operate as genuine co-authors of an evening, not in the hierarchical arrangement where the chef leads and the wine list follows.
-Freyja Melbourne, at 477 Collins Street, belongs to this newer cohort, having received a White Star from Star Wine List in June 2024 — a designation that signals not just range, but curation with editorial intent.
+Freyja Melbourne, at 477 Collins Street, is a modern Scandinavian-inspired Australian restaurant in Melbourne's CBD.
+It is a $80-per-person dining room and received a White Star from Star Wine List in June 2024, a designation that signals not just range, but curation with editorial intent.

 The White Star recognition from Star Wine List is a meaningful benchmark.
 The platform distinguishes between restaurants that stock wine and restaurants that think seriously about it: about producer selection, about the logic of pairings, about whether the person presenting the bottle can actually talk you through a decision.
 Freyja earning that designation places it in a specific peer tier within Melbourne's wine-forward scene, alongside rooms where the floor team operates as an extension of the kitchen's argument rather than a separate sales function.